CS5008-khoury-lionelle/TeamActivities/Module07/README.md

 in speed.
 This will help you practice for the midterm project.

+## Dynamic Programming Warm Up Discussion

+As a team, find three to four algorithms that use dynamic programming.
+You do not need to implement them, or even fully understand them, but you should work together to understand how dynamic programming is being used to help with the algorithm.

+Now that you are thinking about what is dynamic programming, it is time to work together on a sample problem.

 ## Pascal's Triangle

-Here is a cool video for [Pascal's Triangle] (that hopefully you watched before this lab): [Pascal's Triangle - Numberphile]
+Here is a cool video for [Pascal's Triangle] (that hopefully you watched before this team activity): [Pascal's Triangle - Numberphile]

 The idea behind Pascal's triangle is that starting 1 for spot 0,0 (first row, single element), each following row is sum of two numbers directly above it.
 All outer edges are always 1.